 Fascinated by the nature vs nurture philosophies that underlie a child’s emotional development, I made it my goal to become a child psychologist and to open a clinic of my own: one that respects and protects children’s privacy.
-I believe that Cornell’s College of Arts and Sciences (CAS), with its flexible, yet interdisciplinary curriculum and driven vision for students, is the right breeding ground to get me there.
+I believe that Cornell’s College of Arts and Sciences (CAS), with its interdisciplinary curriculum and driven vision for students, is the right breeding ground to get me there.

-As a Psychology major, I am intrigued to study a range of courses, for instances Developmental and Adult Psychopathology.
-The Developmental Psychology course would granulate my understanding on how children develop emotionally and physically; while Adult Psychopathology would equip me with the identification of disorders, as well as how to treat them.
+As a Psychology major, I would love to read courses such as Developmental and Adult Psychopathology.
+The Developmental Psychology course would granulate my understanding on how children develop emotionally and physically, while Adult Psychopathology would equip me with the identification of disorders and how to treat them.
 Equally important is to hone my practical finesse outside of the classroom by means of joining the vast research labs Cornell houses.
-I am excited to work with Professor Michael H. Goldstein and specifically investigate how children’s cognition could affect or stimulate a mental disorder.
+For instance, I am excited to work with Professor Michael H. Goldstein and specifically investigate how children’s cognition could affect or stimulate a mental disorder.

-Aiming to graduate with an all-rounded, technical set of skills, I very much realize the importance of financial feasibility and awareness to legal systems in opening my own safe zone for troubled children; thus, I hope to draw upon SC Johnson College of Business expertise on modules such as Managerial Finance and Law for Entrepreneurs.
-Both these courses will allow me to build a fundamental understanding of the processes to build a business – and manage the organization fully equipped.
+Aiming to graduate with an all-rounded, technical set of skills, I very much realize the importance of financial feasibility and awareness to legal systems in aspiration to open a practicing clinic as a safe zone for troubled children.
+Thus, I hope to draw upon the SC Johnson College of Business’s expertise on modules such as Managerial Finance and Law for Entrepreneurs as means of allowing me to develop a sound understanding of the unseen processes crucial to initiate, sustain and even expand my operations in the long-term.

-Furthermore, I am also intrigued by Cornell Institute for Healthy Futures – the first center that combines hospitality, design, as well as healthcare.
-There, I would like to collaborate alongside different educational programs, sponsors, and events – and use the opportunity to combine the three aspects of hospitality, design, and healthcare.
-I intend to create a clinic that isn’t just a place for patients to visit their doctors, but a space where they can feel comfort and care with the elevated facilities.
-Waiting for the doctor to let us in or coming to collect the medicine could make patients feel anxious.
-Perhaps having a garden, library, or a movie area could help making the clinic less intimidating to them.
-Ultimately, I’d want to create a zone that will hoist all aspects of service, and an inviting area where people would feel comfortable visiting often.
+Another perspective I hope to be equipped with during my undergraduate studies lies in the Cornell Institute for Healthy Futures – the first center that combines hospitality, design, as well as healthcare.
+There, I would like to collaborate alongside different educational institutions, sponsors, and events – ultimately learning the art of practicing the trio’s synergy.
+I intend to establish a clinic that is not merely a place for patients to visit their doctors, but rather a space where they can feel comfort and care under a flat hierarchical relationship, whose experiences would be elevated by well thought-out, intentional facilities despite perhaps being limited by financial constraints.

+I aspire to break the notion of plain white-washed four walls and the traditional workflow from patient registration, doctor’s room to medicine collection checkpoint as one daunts upon the “Get well soon!” prescription label at home before sleep.
+Be it a Japanese-inspired Zen garden or a spacious mini home theater, I hope to fully utilize the design discourses I will have on the Institute and make it a lifestyle for my clients where they would grow a trustworthy affinity towards their SafeSpaces.

+A name dating back early in high school as a platform I initiated that aims to start, what perhaps is an uncomfortable story to tell, all the while raising mental awareness amongst the Indonesian community.
 As an avid advocate for emotional wellbeing, I am glad to see how the Cornell community would make me feel in my own element, even outside of class.
-I am keen to hear what other people have to say about different aspects of mental health.
-I look forward to championing the change to the stigma of mental illness at the Minds Matter or the Yellow Paint Society.
-I also intend to collaborate with the technology, marketing, and design students to improve SafeSpace, a project I started in high school that aims to raise mental health awareness – and potentially use it to reach a broader audience in New York.
+I am keen to hear what other people have to say about the different aspects of mental health as I look forward to championing the change to the stigma of mental illness at the Minds Matter or Yellow Paint Society.

-Amidst my personal quest to help my cousin, I hope that Cornell’s impactful, global network would also enable me to empower children beyond my immediate social circle.
+For starters, I hope to able to collaborate with my fellow technology, marketing, and design students to launch SafeSpace in the Greater New York City area as the platform leverages on multicultural exchanges through the dual network on opposite ends of the world.